google/osv-scanner/docs/github-action.md

     uses: "google/osv-scanner/.github/workflows/osv-scanner-reusable-pr.yml@main"
 ```

-The above code assumes that your primary branch is called `main`, if you use another name, like `master`, you will need to update the file to correspond with your primary branch name.

 ### View results

 Results may be viewed by clicking on the details of the failed action, either from your project's actions tab or directly on the PR.
+Results are also included in GitHub annotations on the "Files changed" tab for the PR.

+Results are also available to maintainers by navigating to their project's security > code scanning tab.